Skip to contents

 Installation

-You can install DTEAssurance from GitHub using:
+You can install DTEAssurance on CRAN using:

 install.packages("DTEAssurance")